My Gorgeous Gadamer’s Language and Understanding

 (…) there can be agreement about the fact that there is only one “logic of scientific investigation”—but also that it is not sufficient, since at any given time the viewpoints that select the relevant topics of inquiry and foreground them as subjects of research cannot themselves be derived from the logic of investigation.
 What is remarkable is that, for the sake of rationality, theory of science here abandons itself to complete irrationality and considers philosophical reflection on certain aspects of practical cognition to be illegitimate; it even charges the philosophy that does so with immunizing its contentions against experience.
 It fails to recognize that it is itself complicit with a much more fatal immunization against experience—for example, against that of common sense and the experience one gains in living.
 It always does so when it promotes the uncritical expansion of scientific management beyond specific contexts—for example, when it assigns responsibility for political decisions to experts.

-Obviously to me, anyone who would write that preceding paragraph has my ear for the whole summer to come: just on the basis of the past two-and-a-half years of the orchestrated plague.7
+Anyone who would write that preceding paragraph has my ear for the whole summer to come: just on the basis of the past two-and-a-half years of the orchestrated plague.

 Gadamer’s Language and Understanding